home-assistant-tutorials/10.toggle-card-typescript/README.md

 I observe that interfaces on the level of *TypeScript* are imported the same way as classes on the level of *JavaScript*.
 Without being experienced in *TypeScript* the sources become confusing to read.
-I can't simply distinguish the one level from the other. *TypeScript* looks confusing and bloated from this perspective.
+I can't easily distinguish the one level from the other. *TypeScript* looks confusing and bloated from this perspective.